 Low-E or known as Low Emissivity glass, Double or Triple pane glass reduces the UV rays and infrared light and lessens damage to carpet and furnishings.
 Our standard in today’s high performance energy efficiency.

 Low-E is simply a very thin coating of silver sprayed at the factory on the inside of a piece of glass.

 This silver coating if sprayed very thick would be just like a mirror.
 Although a mirror used as an exterior window would be very energy efficient, people want to be able to see out of a window.
 Thus, just the right thickness of silver is sprayed on the glass creating a glass that reflects the heat and cold but is still visibly clear to the eye.
-Southern Living Windows uses Low-E glazing in the Dallas-Fort Worth metroplex to protect against the harsh Texas heat and winter cold.
+Southern Windows and Doors uses Low-E glazing in the Dallas-Fort Worth metroplex to protect against the harsh Texas heat and winter cold.

 We breathe Argon gas every day as it is a natural element in the environment.
 A safe, harmless gas, “heavier and thicker than air” gas that is injected at the factory between the double panes of glass.
 Making the window even more energy efficient.
 This “heavier than air” gas acts like a thick soup, slowing down heat and cold transfer from outside to inside and additionally promotes dramatic sound reduction.
 Great for noisy neighborhoods, loud streets, and homes close to airports and schools.